MicrosoftDocs/office-docs-powershell/skype/skype-ps/skype/Get-CsOnlineUser.md

 These filtering operators have been reintroduced:

-"-like" operator now supports the use of wildcard operators in 'contains' and 'ends with' scenarios.
+`-like` operator now supports the use of wildcard operators in 'contains' and 'ends with' scenarios.
 For example:

 - Contains Scenario: Get-CsOnlineUser  -Filter "DisplayName -like '*abc*'"
 - Ends with scenario: Get-CsOnlineUser  -Filter {DisplayName -like '*abc'}